I. The Misframed Argument

 Physics constrains belief through mathematics, prediction, and falsifiability.
 Equations stabilise the ontology.
 Experiments rehearse it.
 Empirical failure adjudicates disputes.
 The system remains coherent only as long as it continues to make contact with observation.

-But the underlying act—the decision to treat something unseen as real enough to reason with—is identical.
+But the underlying act, the decision to treat something unseen as real enough to reason with, is identical in both.

 Physicists believe in entities they cannot see, touch, or localise.
 They believe in fields that have no edges, spaces no one can inhabit, dimensions no one can visualise, and structures that exist only insofar as they constrain behaviour.
 These entities are treated as real.
 Calculations depend on them.
 Predictions collapse without them.

-Belief is a commitment to an ontology justified not by direct perception, but by coherence, necessity, and consequence.
+This is belief: a commitment to an ontology justified by coherence, necessity, and consequence rather than by direct perception.
 Exactly the same justifications that theology once invoked, before it had access to stricter constraint regimes.

 The discomfort many scientists feel at hearing this is understandable.
-“Belief” has been rhetorically ceded to religion, while “knowledge” has been reserved for science.
-But this is a sociological distinction, not a cognitive one.
+"Belief" has been rhetorically ceded to religion, while "knowledge" has been reserved for science.
+But this is a sociological distinction, masking a cognitive identity.
 Belief is the mechanism by which reason operates when perception runs out.

-Religion allows the unseen structure to inherit the full psychological furniture of a person.
-It speaks of intention, desire, judgment, love, and command.
-These make the ontology relatable and emotionally actionable, but they also make it resistant to refinement.
-Once the unseen is personal, contradiction becomes moral, not informational.
+Religion allows the unseen structure to inherit the full psychological furniture of a person: intention, desire, judgment, love, command.
+These make the ontology relatable and emotionally usable, but they also make it resistant to refinement.
+Once the unseen is personal, contradiction becomes moral rather than informational.

 Physics strips the unseen of every attribute it does not strictly require.
 It refuses to give structure a face.
 It tolerates abstraction precisely because abstraction does not answer back.
 The price of this restraint is alienation.
-The reward is scalability.
+The reward is that the explanations scale.

-This is why the two domains feel opposed while sharing the same engine.
+The two domains feel opposed because they share the same engine.
 One comforts, the other constrains.
 One narrates, the other calculates.
-One stabilises belief socially, the other formally.
 But both begin in the same place: the recognition that reality does not close without something more.

-Seen this way, the long conflict between science and religion appears misframed.
-It is a disagreement about how much of ourselves we are willing to project into the unseen.
+The long conflict between science and religion, seen this way, is a disagreement about how much of ourselves we are willing to project into the unseen.

 When physicists resist the idea that they "believe" in higher dimensions or abstract structure, what they are really resisting is the fear of anthropomorphism by association.
 But the confusion arises only if belief is equated with fantasy.
 Properly understood, belief is simply what allows inquiry to continue in the absence of direct access.

-This is why the W-shaped hole keeps acquiring faces whenever discipline weakens.
-It is why new narratives rush in whenever formal constraint lags behind intuition.
-And it is why moments of genuine ontological transition are so unstable: the pressure is real, but the structure has not yet settled.
+The W-shaped hole keeps acquiring faces whenever discipline weakens.
+New narratives rush in whenever formal constraint falls behind intuition.
+And moments of genuine ontological transition are unstable precisely because the pressure is real but the structure has not yet settled.

 VIII.
 Convergence